Mental Health & Debt

 No debt problems are unsolvable.
 It might not be easy or quick, but there's always a route.
 When mental health problems are involved, some special solutions apply.

 Click the play button below to hear Martin's stigma-busting radio discussion on mental health and debt with Jeremy Vine.
-It was originally broadcast on BBC Radio 2 at 1pm on 13 May 2011.
+It was originally broadcast on BBC Radio 2 in May 2011.

 Many thanks to the BBC for allowing us to share the programme.
 It's 30 minutes long.